ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 | double |       0.5 |

 Description
-:   The maximum linear velocity (m/s) to use.  **Previously named \`desired_linear_vel\`**
+:   The maximum linear velocity (m/s) to use.  **Previously named `desired_linear_vel`**

-**Note:** The velocity smoother clips velocity commands produced by this controller according to its own velocity and acceleration limits before publishing cmd_vel.
+**Note:** The velocity smoother clips velocity commands produced by this controller according to its own velocity and acceleration limits before publishing *cmd_vel*.
-Therefore, the velocity smoother parameters max_velocity, min_velocity, max_accel, and max_decel must be set to values consistent with, or greater than, the corresponding velocity, acceleration, and deceleration parameters of this controller.
+Therefore, the velocity smoother parameters *max_velocity*, *min_velocity*, *max_accel*, and *max_decel* must be set to values consistent with, or greater than, the corresponding velocity, acceleration, and deceleration parameters of this controller.

 ## Bond Heartbeat Period Default Value Change